flashbots/mev-boost/README.md

 ## How does MEV-Boost work?

-PoS node operators must run three pieces of software: a validator client, consensus client, and an execution client.
-MEV-boost is a sidecar for the Consensus Client, a separate piece of open source software, which queries and outsources block-building to a network of builders.
+PoS node operators must run three pieces of software: a Validator client, a Consensus client, and an EWxecution client.
+MEV-boost is a sidecar for the Consensus client, a separate piece of open source software, which queries and outsources block-building to a network of builders.
 Block builders prepare full blocks, optimizing for MEV extraction and fair distribution of rewards.
 They then submit their blocks to relays.

 Relays aggregate blocks from **multiple** builders in order to select the block with the highest fees.
 One instance of MEV-boost can be configured by a validator to connect to **multiple** relays.
 The Consensus Layer client of a validator proposes the most profitable block received from MEV-boost to the Ethereum network for attestation and block inclusion.